Alexander1994/blog/README.md

-# Blog
+# Blog & Portfolio
-This is a basic blog I'm building as apart of learning about single file components and Vue.
+This is a basic [blog & portfolio site](https://web.cs.dal.ca/~amccallum) I'm building as apart of learning about single file components and Vue.

 ## To replicate
 *Tested only in Ubuntu*